SaboteurR3/BankAccount/README.md

 The company creates software for banks and financial organizations.
 The company is currently working on a new system for managing customer accounts.
 One of my tasks was to create a class that reflected the deposit.

 The base class object has the following fields:
-• Account number;
+• Account number
-• Interest rate;
+• Interest rate
-• Account balance;
+• Account balance

 I also created a Deposit Certificate (CD) derived class with the following data:
 • Account number
 • Interest rate
 • Account balance